Tudat/tudat/developerGuide/extendingJSON/valueConversions.rst

     std::string no = j[ 0 ];                        // "no"
     std::string str = no + ", thanks";              // "no, thanks"

 The implicit conversion is done by overloading the :literal:`=` operator.
-That means that the following won't work:
+This means that the following won't work:

 .. code-block:: cpp